scryptedai/x402-hpke/docs/HEADERS.md

 // publicHeaders will only contain approved extension headers (if requested)
 ```

-2) Also valid: `x402` with empty header for 402 (no X-PAYMENT/X-PAYMENT-RESPONSE).
-This remains supported for interop.
+2) Also valid: core x402 empty header `""`; its value is reassigned to the body, and no core x402 headers are emitted in sidecar.

 ```typescript
 const { envelope, publicHeaders } = await hpke.seal({